JuliaLang/julia/doc/stdlib/parallel.rst

    Block the current task for a specified number of seconds.
 The minimum sleep time is 1 millisecond or input of ``0.001``\ .

-.. function:: ReentrantLock()

-   ..
-Docstring generated from Julia source

-   Creates a reentrant lock.
-The same task can acquire the lock as many times as required.
-Each lock must be matched with an unlock.

-.. function:: lock(l::ReentrantLock)

-   ..
-Docstring generated from Julia source

-   Associates ``l`` with the current task.
-If ``l`` is already locked by a different task, waits for it to become available.
-The same task can acquire the lock multiple times.
-Each "lock" must be matched by an "unlock"

-.. function:: unlock(l::ReentrantLock)

-   ..
-Docstring generated from Julia source

-   Releases ownership of the lock by the current task.
-If the lock had been acquired before, it just decrements an internal counter and returns immediately.

 .. function:: Channel{T}(sz::Int)

    ..
 Docstring generated from Julia source